ANG13T/astroguard/README.md

 ## Contributing ✨
 astroguard is open to any contributions.
 Please fork the repository and make a pull request with the features or fixes you want to implement.

+#### Suggested Features
+- An output directory that stores all output files from the astroguard.sh script which can be specified via path `-o`

 ## Support 💜
 If you enjoyed astroguard, please consider becoming a sponsor in order to fund my future projects.